TheSongOfEnderion/josee/Chapters/Chapter 4 - Problem with a Teritory (2).md

 "So.
 With the war almost over, it presents us with a new opportunity."

 "Indeed.
-The Montelar Kingdom was foolish to ever oppose us.
+The Habsvar Kingdom was foolish to ever oppose us.
 With their kingdom occupied, there will be a great opportunity to establish new trade routes."

 "Aye.
-Lord Edward, I believe the Montelar's great mines will be a better opportunity."
+Lord Edward, I believe the Habsvar's great mines will be a better opportunity."

 As the humble nobleman listened to his fellow nobles, he couldn't help but frown.